Xm798/Genshin-Dailynote-Reminder/README.md

      xm798/genshin-dailynote-helper:latest
      ```

-     If you are running on a chinese mainland machine, you can use the image on Tencent Cloud.
+     If you are running on a chinese mainland machine, you can use the image on Aliyun.

      ```shell
      docker run -d \